 Passes, Google Transit, Bus Tracker & Twitter.

 Technology has transformed transit in the past ten years.
 Even though our buses are old, Charleston now enables smart, connected travel which can reduce the time you spend waiting.
-By using an electronic pass, planning your trips online, using bus tracker to get ETAs for your stop and checking twitter, you will spend less time riding, find new trip options and be able to keep your waits down to about 5 minutes, right now in Charleston.
+By using an electronic pass, planning your trips online, using bus tracker to get ETAs for your stop, using the on bus Wi-fi and checking twitter, you will spend less time riding, find new trip options and be able to keep your waits down to about 5 minutes, right now in Charleston.

 Get a Pass

 CARTA sells plastic bus passes with a magnetic strip which allow you to pay for your trips without worrying about transfers or fumbling for change.
 You can purchase them online or at the Visitor’s Centers in Mount Pleasant (at Memorial Waterfront Park); Downtown and at the CARTA Office on the South end of the Visitor’s Center.
 You can purchase a one day pass on any bus, but the big money savers are the 31 day regular or Gold pass (which also covers express services.)
 If you ride more than ten times a week, the $50 month pass begins to save you money half way through the month.
 If you are on a bus with a slide slot, use that for your pass instead of dipping it in the reader, as you would a regular transfer.
 Make sure you keep your pass in the plastic sleeve CARTA provide when not in use.
 Using a pass saves you money and speeds up operations for everyone.

 Plan Your Trip Using Google Transit